 “PJ lifts the mask off the dead body’s face to reveal…”

 It is especially apparent as the scene opens up with a focus on Kira’s crying, mascara streaked eyes and a haunted look on her face before panning out to reveal the dead body of the masked thief lying in front of her.
 Another example is that of the climax scene where PJ lifts the mask off the dead body’s face to reveal Mac as Kira sits at the edge of her bed talking to the police and visible only through her reflection on the shaded glass window giving the effect as if the audience isn’t meant to discover her secret just yet.

 The background music rises and falls rhythmically to the beat of the occurrences in the film, taking on mysterious undertones as the movie draws to an end.
 Combined by the shot into light sequences, the editing accelerated to run us through the course of the events, the film successfully manages to have us intrigued.
-The only visible flaw being the unconvincing dialogues and robotic dialogue delivery that lacked to project the emotions otherwise visible through the actors’ facial expressions.

 Overall “Two” is a skilful piece of filmmaking and a very moving portrayal of misuse of trust and all that could go wrong if you trust the wrong people.